DD Disruptive Director

 Author · Practitioner · Faculty

 Maali came to governance through law.
 Trained in legal reasoning and grounded in regulatory frameworks, she began her career believing the law was the primary instrument for justice and fairness.
-Twenty years of practice taught her something harder: the law defines what is permissible — not what is principled.
+Fifteen years of practice taught her something harder: the law defines what is permissible — not what is principled.

 Yale SOM